Pleasue/EdgeSpotter/README.md

 # Install additional dependencies
 pip install -r requirements.txt
 ```
-The installation of Detectron2 can be found at *[Detectron2](https://github.com/facebookresearch/detectron2.)*.
-You also can run:
+The installation of Detectron2 can be found at *[Detectron2](https://github.com/facebookresearch/detectron2)*.
+Alternatively, you can run the following:
 ```bash
 git clone https://github.com/facebookresearch/detectron2.git
 cd detectron2
 pip install -e .
 cd ..
 ```
-After having them, run:
+Once installed, run the following command:
 ```bash
 python setup.py build develop
 ```
 ### 2. **Label generation** 📝
-Here is a python3 example showing how to build a custom dataset for edgespotter training.
-Before you begin, you need to obtain the data annotations and corresponding images in the format shown in the *[folder](gen_data/datasets_example)*.
-You can get public datasets for your training *[here](https://github.com/aim-uofa/AdelaiDet/tree/master/datasets)*.
+The following Python 3 example demonstrates how to create a custom dataset for EdgeSpotter training.
+Before starting, ensure you have the necessary data annotations and corresponding images in the format provided in the *[folder](gen_data/datasets_example)*.
+Public datasets for training can be found *[here](https://github.com/aim-uofa/AdelaiDet/tree/master/datasets)*.

-🔹**Step 1:** Given polygon annotations, generate Catmull-Rom curve annotations.
+🔹**Step 1:** Generate Catmull-Rom curve annotations based on the given polygon annotations.
 ```bash
 cd gen_data
 python Catrom_curve_generation.py
 ```
-🔹**Step 2:** Given the Catmull-Rom curve annotations, generate the coco-like annotation format for training edgespotter.
+🔹**Step 2:** Convert the Catmull-Rom curve annotations into a COCO-like annotation format for EdgeSpotter training.
 ```bash
 python generate_edgespotter_json.py
 ```
-**Note:** Change the path in the script.
-If your recognition object does not include curved text, you can set the scaling factor in the script to scale_factor=0.1, otherwise you can default to scale_factor=1.
+**Note:** Modify the path in the script as needed.
+If your spotting target does not include curved text, set the scaling factor to `scale_factor=0.1`; otherwise, use the default value of `scale_factor=1`.

-🖼️ Here are some examples **(the smaller the scale_fator, the tighter the curve)**:
+🖼️ Here are some examples *(a smaller scale factor results in a tighter curve)*:

-🔧 **IPM2025 (scale_factor=0.1)**
 <table>
     <tr>
         <td><img src="fig/examples/img_224.jpg" alt="Image 4"></td>